gchq/stroom-content/source/template-pipelines/README.md

 A template for search extraction pipelines that utilise the `XPathOutputFilter` to allow extraction of arbitrary data from the XML input without using a specific XSLT for record/field creation.

+Stroom will support `XPathOutputFilter` in a future release, and this template is designed to support those forthcoming versions.
+However, currently released versions of Stroom will fail to run this pipeline and an error will result from use.

 ## Statistic

 A template for pipelines that will generate statistic events for submission to a _Statistic Store_.
 A pipeline inheriting from this will require an XSLT translation to covert from the event-logging format into XML conforming to the [statistics XML Schema](./core-xml-schemas.md#statistics).